 A person's personal best is his or her highest peak flow.
-This is the number you use to find the correct asthma zones.
-The personal best is used in the written plan that says what to do during a sudden increase in asthma symptoms (asthma attacks).
-If you do not know your or your child's personal best, talk to your doctor.
+This is a number you can use to find the correct asthma zones.
+The personal best may be used in the written plan that says what to do during a sudden increase in asthma symptoms (asthma attacks).

 You determine your or your child's personal best by taking PEF readings over 2 to 3 weeks when the asthma is under control—when you or your child feels good and has no symptoms.
 During these weeks, peak expiratory flows should be recorded at least twice daily.
 The personal best is usually reached in the afternoon or evening.
 Personal best measurements are never measured during an asthma attack.

 Your personal best is the highest reading you have over this period of time.

 Personal best measurement needs to be evaluated once in a while to see whether it has changed.
 If it decreases, medicines may need to be changed or increased to prevent asthma from becoming worse.
 If personal best measurement improves significantly, the amount of medicine may be reduced.
 Children need to have their personal best measurement checked about every 6 months to account for growth.